 What will a DVLA check show?

-A DVLA check will show licence validity, any disqualification, licence expiry date, vehicle types the candidate can drive, and any offences or penalty points.
+DVLA checks will show licence validity, any disqualification, licence expiry date, vehicle types the candidate can drive, and any offences or penalty points.

 It can also be used to determine whether a candidate meets industry-specific requirements.